OpenCyphal/nunavut/README.md

 ## Travis CI

-This is untested but something like this in your .travis.yml should work:
+You can use this in your .travis.yml like this:

 ```
 language: python